 The NASCAR In-Season Challenge begins this year with the Cup Series creating a new event during the regular season to add more competition.
 With a $1 million prize at stake for 32 drivers, NASCAR is hopeful that the head-to-head matchups among drivers for the best finish in three races will create more intrigue this summer.

-Let’s dive into the NASCAR In-Season Challenge seedings right now, followed by what the bracket would look like for the In-Season Challenge itself.
+Here’s the NASCAR In-Season Challenge seedings, followed by the In-Season Challenge bracket.

 NASCAR In-Season Challenge seedings